 2. Crawl Budget Optimization

 Search engines allocate a limited crawl budget to each site.
-On ecommerce websites, it’s surprisingly easy to waste that budget on low-value pages.
+On e-commerce websites, it’s surprisingly easy to waste that budget on low-value pages.
+This is primarily a concern for larger e-commerce sites with thousands of URLs; smaller stores generally don’t need to over-engineer their crawl budget strategy.

 Common crawl budget drains include: